Disclaimer:

 Revolving Credit Facility

-A revolving credit facility works like a large overdraft secured against your property.
-You only pay interest on what you use, and funds can be drawn and repaid as needed.
-This is ideal if you want access to equity but do not need it immediately.
+A revolving credit facility works like a large overdraft secured against property.
+You only pay interest on what you use.

 Offset Account